wvwwvwwv/scalable-concurrent-containers/README.md

 A collection of concurrent data structures and building blocks for concurrent programming.

 - [scc::ebr](#EBR) implements epoch-based reclamation.
-- [scc::LinkedList](#LinkedList) is a type trait that implements basic wait-free concurrent singly linked list operations.
+- [scc::LinkedList](#LinkedList) is a type trait implementing a wait-free concurrent singly linked list.
 - [scc::HashMap](#HashMap) is a concurrent hash map.
 - [scc::HashIndex](#HashIndex) is a concurrent hash index allowing lock-free read and scan.
 - [scc::TreeIndex](#TreeIndex) is a concurrent B+ tree allowing lock-free read and scan.